clef/frontend-styleguide/README.md

 ### Spacing

 Using proper spacing is important for writing readable code.
 Something to remember: "Would you write an email without any spacing?"
+We use two-space indentation and no trailing white-space at the ends of lines.

 The right way: